Pope Leo I

-Leo was a Roman aristocrat, and was the first pope to have been called "the Great".
-He is perhaps best known for having met Attila the Hun in 452 and persuaded him to turn back from his invasion of Italy.
+Leo was a Roman aristocrat.
+He is perhaps best known for meeting Attila the Hun in 452 and persuading him to turn back from his invasion of Italy, though how large a part his personal authority played is debated, and some argue that Attila was already ready to end his campaign.
 He is also a Doctor of the Church, most remembered theologically for issuing the Tome of Leo, a document which was a major foundation to the debates of the Council of Chalcedon, the fourth ecumenical council.
-That meeting dealt primarily with Christology and elucidated the orthodox definition of Christ's being as the hypostatic union of two natures, divine and human, united in one person, "with neither confusion nor division".
+That meeting dealt primarily with Christology and elucidated the definition of Christ's being as the hypostatic union of two natures, divine and human, united in one person, "with neither confusion nor division".
 It was followed by a major schism associated with Monophysitism, Miaphysitism and Dyophysitism.
 He also contributed significantly to developing ideas of papal authority.

 Early life

-According to the Liber Pontificalis, he was a native of Tuscany.
+According to the Liber Pontificalis, he was a native of Tuscany and son of Quintianus or Quintilianus.
 By 431, as a deacon, he was sufficiently well known outside of Rome that John Cassian dedicated to him the treatise against Nestorius written at Leo's suggestion.
-About this time Cyril of Alexandria appealed to Rome regarding a jurisdictional dispute with Juvenal of Jerusalem, but it is not entirely clear whether the letter was intended for Leo, in his capacity of archdeacon, or for Pope Celestine I directly.
+About this time Cyril of Alexandria appealed to Rome regarding a jurisdictional dispute with Juvenal of Jerusalem, but it is not entirely clear whether the letter was intended for Leo in his capacity as archdeacon, or for Pope Celestine I directly.

-Near the end of the reign of Pope Sixtus III, Leo was dispatched at the request of Emperor Valentinian III to settle a dispute between Aëtius, one of Gaul's chief military commanders, and the chief magistrate Albinus.
+Near the end of the reign of Pope Sixtus III, Leo was dispatched at the request of Emperor Valentinian III to settle a dispute between Aëtius, one of the chief Roman military commanders in Gaul, and the chief magistrate Albinus.
 Johann Peter Kirsch sees this commission as a proof of the confidence placed in the able deacon by the Imperial Court.